Randhum/TimeClock/docs/USER_GUIDE.md

 ### Viewing Today's Summary

 After each clock action, you'll see:
-- A friendly greeting message (disappears after 3 seconds)
+- A friendly greeting message
 - A status message showing your clock action (e.g., "Clocked IN - Your Name")
-- Two action buttons that are always available:
+- Two action buttons:
   - **View Today's Sessions** - See detailed breakdown of today's sessions
   - **Edit Today's Sessions** - Remove duplicate scans or correct errors